 Who is my Therapist?

-I am registered with the State of Florida as a Marriage and Family Therapist.
+I am registered with the State of Florida as a licensed Marriage and Family Therapist.
 I obtained my B.A. in Psychology from Stetson University, Deland, Florida, and continued at Stetson obtaining my M.S. degree, graduating in December, 2006.
 I graduated with honors for both my B.A. and M.S.
 I worked my practicum/internship at the UCF Community Counseling Clinic, working with individuals, couples and families, providing skills to bring about self-understanding, self-acceptance, transformation and efficiency, while remaining flexible in adapting the therapeutic techniques to align to the needs of the client.

 I have a self-published book, which adresses death of a sibling twin, called "Baseball Forever!
 A Boy’s Book on Grief, Loss, and Healing."
 I continue to involve myself in work with bereavement, loss and recovery issues, whether through writing, presentations and/or workshops.